 In the following videos we have the example of a TOP SPINNER and a SIDE SPINNER that do not use the capacitive touch sensing circuit. in these cases the Virtual-Touch function is used.

 The Virtual-Touch sends a MIDI signal with maximum value (127) when the spinner begins to move, then a MIDI signal with minimum value (0) is sent when the spinner stops.

-in these videos the DART controllers are connected to the TRAKTOR software and the Virtual-Touch signal is mapped to the Traktor PLAY/STOP parameter, so that a scratch turntable can be emulated 😉
+In these videos the DART controllers are connected to the NI Traktor DJ software and the Virtual-Touch signal is mapped to the Traktor PLAY/STOP parameter, so that a scratch turntable can be emulated 😉

 Touch sensing circuitry

 - the Touch condition is verified by sending a signal from the emitter pin 8 to the receiving pins 7 and 9. the capacitance of the human body is capable of delaying this signal, allowing to determine the Touch_condition_ON and the Touch_condition_OFF.

 - The circuit only requires the use of two 680k resistors.